Sally Smith, Executive Director

 Prince Charles, based out of Jos, Plateau State, conducts The Nexus Fund’s field research in the middle belt region of Nigeria.
 Before joining the Nexus Fund, Prince Charles worked on projects for UN Women, Search for Common Ground, and International Crisis Group on several, among others.
 He is an alumnus of the University of Jos and the prestigious Humanitarian Academy at Harvard and Knight Center For Journalism, University of Texas at Austin.
 Born in Lagos State (South West Nigeria), Prince Charles is proud of his Nigerian roots.
 He is a Henry Luce Fellow, Ford Foundation grantee and is proficient in English, French, Yoruba Ibo and Hausa.

-Sadia Hameed, Advisor
+Sadia Hameed, Managing Director

-Maggie Louise, Country Director
+ML, Country Director